Writing a Proposal

 - Novel/Additive Information: Please explain how this paper will present novel (new) or additive information to the existing body of literature that can be of benefit to and/or add to the state of knowledge in the petroleum industry.

-Tips for Writing an Abstract
+Tips for Writing a Proposal

 - Your title should avoid words “new” and “improved”.